G. B. Pant University of Agriculture and Technology: Initial years and development (1960–1972)

-The UP Act XI-V of 1958– the founding legislative act was later amended under UP Universities Re-enactment and Amendment Act 1972 and the University was rechristened as Govind Ballabh Pant University of Agriculture and Technology keeping in view the contributions of Pandit Govind Ballabh Pant.
+The UP Act XI-V of 1958– the founding legislative act was later amended under UP Universities Re-enactment and Amendment Act 1972 and the University was rechristened as Govind Ballabh Pant University of Agriculture and Technology keeping in view the contributions of Govind Ballabh Pant.
 Pantnagar is a symbol of successful partnership between India and the United States.
 US greatly influenced the development of the university through its funding of several university programs.
 Many of the university's research activities were funded by the Rockefeller Foundation, the Ford Foundation, the Indo-U.S. Technical Cooperation Programme, and the United States Agency for International Development (program Public Law 480).
 The establishment of this university brought about a revolution in agricultural education, research and extension.
 It paved the way for setting up of 41 other state agricultural universities in the country.

 Role in ushering Green Revolution

 Pantnagar University soon became a significant force in the development and transfer of High Yielding Variety seeds and related technology.
 The Mexican wheat varieties, developed by Norman Borlaug were tested in Pantnagar and locally adaptable selections, like Pantnagar Kalyan Sona and other improved varieties were released for farmers.
 The university utilised its 16000 acre of land to launch one of the largest seed production programs at that time, under the brand name Pantnagar Seeds, which became a household name in rural India.
 The contribution of the university was recognised by Norman Borlaug, who described Pantnagar as "Harbinger of Green Revolution".